BCagfoghlaim/WeatherUpdate/README.md

 Recommendation: Use the TaskScheduler to automatically run the file once a day.

-Note: The toast pop-up is designed for Windows 10.
+Note: The toast pop-up is designed for use with Windows 10.